AlphaEye420/DayZ-Modwork/Loading_Screen_EXAMPLE/readme.txt

 	* \scripts\3_Game\LoadingScreens_EXAMPLE.c -- NEEDED FOR LOADING SCREENS
 	* \scripts\5_Mission\MainMenu_EXAMPLE.c -- NEEDED FOR MAIN MENU LAYOUT
 	* \scripts\5_Mission\MainMenuMusic_EXAMPLE.c -- NEEDED FOR MENU MUSIC
+	(THEY ARE NAMED THIS WAY BECAUSE THEY ARE THE FILES THAT YOU WILL NEED TO TYPE IN YOUR MOD'S NAME OR OTHER INFO)
 2. THEN, Open into an editor the 5 files you just renamed

 3. Put all of your loading screen edds pictures files and ogg music file in the folder called 'data'